dgodovich/personal_logseq/pages/Writing Prompts.md

 	- Wustl DBBS Essay 2
 	- Stanford
 -
 - Thinking about this more, I am completely changing the format of my statement.
 I think the Statement of purpose and the research statements are actually the same essay.
 Maybe there can be some small changes in the structure, but I do think that I can submit pretty much the same exact essay for all of these schools.
-It's the same thing for the personal  / life exper
+It's the same thing for the personal  / life experiences statement - they're really all asking for the same thing just in very slightly different ways.
+	- Statement of Purpose
+		- Competence
+			- What research have I done
+			- What did I do in that research?
+What was the question?
+Results?
+Interpretation?
+		- Commitment
+			- What challenges have I faced while doing research?
+			- Do I understand the difficulties of doing science?
+		- What am I going to write
+			- Why do I want to pursue a PhD?
+				- Science is exciting.
+What science have I done?
+			- Need to talk about career goals
+				- I think I should bring in teaching here - do not shy away from my stated career goal of being a professor.
+I like teaching and I like research.
+The way to combine those things is in a professorship.
+					- So really do bring in my qualifications and experience as an educator.
+That's through TAing, tutoring, connect in place, edumate.
+Even when things were hard, my response was to help others and elevate them - especially if they were coming from underserved populations that were even more at risk (not so sure about including that last part, it sounds kind of forced)
+	- Life Experiences Statement
+		- How did I get here?
+		- I think here is where I do the born into a family of engineers, have always sought to combine engineering and biology yada yada
+			- The story arc that was laid out in the earlier draft of my personal statement goes here
+				- Start with BME at Bing -> wyssmont to try pure engineering
+				- Lab for more bio experience
+				- Cresilon for industry bio experience
+				- MSK for really combining both
+					- Maybe I can mention the cytoo chamber project?
+That was fun and also a real application of two disparate skillsets
+			- One thought here is that this statement is a lot shorter for all the programs (1 page, 500 words), so I don't have all that much space
+				- My points need to be very condensed
+				- Would be nice to have space for more of a specific story about resilience or some other buzzword personal traits
+					- Fencing integrity failure?
+					- Bulk rnaseq late night?